alastor2831/PhosphoPEP-app/README.md

 #### src/uniprotwebscraping.R
 Since Uniprot does not provide APIs to quickly access data, this function uses webscraping to collect a brunch of information about a single protein.

-The app code is located in the main folder

 ##### /app.R

 * **ui**

 Contains the front-end code, based on a dark theme ("slated") (via the `shinyWidgets` package).
 It creates the two click buttons and